Evorlor/Fibonacci/README.md

 # Fibonacci
-Fibonacci number finder, using dynamic programming.
+Fibonacci number finder, using dynamic programming and recursion.

 This is just for fun.
-Find fibonacci numbers fast using recursion.
+Find fibonacci numbers fast.
+Performance improves with use (although negligible).